pingswept/me30-website/content/logistics/projects.md

 *   It is controlled by a Feather microcontroller.
 *   It has at least one electromechanical element that moves, like a motor or a solenoid.
-*   It has some kind of user input, like buttons, knobs, joysticks, sensors, or the like.
+*   It has some kind of user input, like buttons, knobs, joysticks, sensors, or the like (no need to spend your own $ - see note below about the ME 30 Nolop tab).
 *   It is at least sort of fun to play.
 A blinking LED is not a game.
 *   It is NOT exactly like a game that already exists, like skee-ball or checkers.
 It can be kinda similar to existing games, but you must use your creativity here.
 *   (It does not need to have a custom PCB, but it can if you want.
 If it has a custom PCB, you must make a working prototype first.)

+Where to get materials for your game:

+* Feel free to use anything from your ME 30 kit.
+* Nolop has buttons, potentiometers, LEDs, and materials for laser cutting.
+You do not need to pay personally for these items.
+You can use Nolop   materials for your projects by "charging" it to the ME 30 tab located on a clipboard on the Nolop front table.
+(That involves writing down the item and your name.)
+* Bray also has materials for fabrication.
+* If you need something not available at Nolop or Bray, please talk to Brandon or Kristen.

 **Midway milestone: Bring a prototype to class and submit some photo or video documentation of it to Canvas: Tuesday, Nov.
 1**